-Changes in Actuarial Assumptions - Inclusion of vacation load adjustment and updates to the mortality assumption as noted in Universal Assumption section.
+Changes in Actuarial Assumptions - Except as noted in Universal Assumption section, there are no further changes.

 F. Actuarial Assumptions - MTA Defined Benefit Pension Plan - Rail Agencies Represented Employees

 Salary Scale - Salaries are assumed to increase in accordance with the following schedule: